amleshkashyap/moreRailsEtc/ds_algo/impls/data_structures/advanced/README.md

       - If the inserted node had a red parent, then property (4) is violated - this can lead to a few scenarios discussed below.

   * BST Deletion - BST deletion scenarios form the basis for generating RBT deletion scenarios -
-    - Set-0 - minimal ops
+    - Set-0 - when the node being deleted has no children - minimal ops
       - In all cases, node being deleted is (n).
 Also, its parent is (z)
-      - C-1 - Delete the root node with no children - tree becomes empty
+      - E-1 - Delete the root node with no children - tree becomes empty
-      - C-2 - Delete a right/left child of root node with no children - make the right/left child of root as nil
+      - E-2 - Delete a right/left child of root node with no children - make the right/left child of root as nil
-      - C-3 - Delete a right/left leaf node - make the right/left child of (z) as nil
+      - E-3 - Delete a right/left leaf node - make the right/left child of (z) as nil

     - Set-1 - when the node being deleted has one child - 1 transplant only
       - In all cases, node being deleted is (n) and replaced by its only child (x).
 Also, (n)'s parent is (z)
-      - C-1 - Delete the root node with one child - make (x) as root
+      - E-1 - Delete the root node with one child - make (x) as root
-      - C-2 - Delete a child of root node (z) with one child - make (x) as (z)'s right/left child
+      - E-2 - Delete a child of root node (z) with one child - make (x) as (z)'s right/left child
-      - C-3 - Delete any other node with just one child - make (x) as the right/left child of (z)
+      - E-3 - Delete any other node with just one child - make (x) as the right/left child of (z)

     - Set-2 - when the node being deleted (n) has 2 children, but it's right child (y) has no left child - 1 transplant + minimal ops
       - In all cases, (y) replaces (n). (y) may have a right child (x).
 Also, (y)'s parent is (z) == (n)
-      - C-1 - If (n) was root, then replace (n) by (y)
+      - E-1 - If (n) was root, then replace (n) by (y)
-      - C-2 - If (n) was a child node of root, then replace (n) by (y)
+      - E-2 - If (n) was a child node of root, then replace (n) by (y)
-      - C-3 - Even otherwise, replace (n) by (y)
+      - E-3 - Even otherwise, replace (n) by (y)

     - Set-3 - when the node being deleted (n) has 2 children, and it's right child (r) has a left child - upto 2 transplants + minimal ops
       - Find the min\_node (y) in the subtree (r) - (y) can't have a left child - but may have a right child (x).
       - If (x) exists, replace (y) by (x).
       - In all cases, (y) replaces (n).
 Also, (y)'s parent is (z) != (n) [however, (z) maybe (r) but it's irrelevant]
-      - C-1 - If (n) was root, replace (n) by (y)
+      - E-1 - If (n) was root, replace (n) by (y)
-      - C-2 - If (n) was a child node of root, replace (n) by (y)
+      - E-2 - If (n) was a child node of root, replace (n) by (y)
-      - C-3 - Even otherwise, replace (n) by (y)
+      - E-3 - Even otherwise, replace (n) by (y)

   * Deletion